mudambirichard/mudar/README.md

 # mudar
 This is going to be so unique
 ## creating folder
-create folder and save it as... you can use git or create a repo then clone it in yr machine
+Create folder and save it as...
+You can use git
+or create a repo
+Then clone it in yr machine

 ##Creating files
-go to mdb click get started download the mdb folder Extract it
+Go to mdb click get started download the mdb folder Extract it
 Open it and copy all the files
-Paste it in da already created folder in yr desktop put that folder in the sublime txt
+Paste it in da already created folder in yr desktop Put that folder in the sublime txt

 ## Addig the nav bar